No matter what you like to do, Melbourne is the city for you!

 - The Toff in Town - one of the swankiest bars in town, you will climb the stairs at vertical laneway Curtin House and find a private booth bar to the left and an excellent band space to the right.

-Most quirky bars
+Most quirky bars in Melbourne

 - Mjølner - a Viking themed bar, you can toast Valhalla and all things Norse here.
 Hardware Street, CBD.